Great Western Colliery: Nationalisation and final operations

 The Great Western Colliery, along with the entire British coal industry, was nationalised on 1 January 1947 under the Coal Industry Nationalisation Act 1946, becoming part of the National Coal Board's South-Western Division.
-The NCB took control of 958 collieries across Britain, with the South Wales operations forming a crucial part of the nationalised industry.
+The NCB took control of 958 collieries across Britain, with the South Wales Coalfield operations forming a crucial part of the nationalised industry.

 A major reorganisation occurred in 1958 when the Lewis Merthyr Colliery, located a few miles northwest of the Great Western Collieries, amalgamated with the Great Western operation and connected underground as part of a £1.2 million integration scheme.
-At this point, coal production ceased at the Lewis Merthyr surface facilities, with materials and supplies continuing to be supplied via Lewis Merthyr while coal extraction was redirected through the Tymawr shafts.
+At this point, coal production ceased at the Lewis Merthyr surface facilities, with materials and supplies continuing to be supplied via Lewis Merthyr Colliery Rhondda Heritage Park while coal extraction was redirected through the Tymawr shafts.

 In 1969, the combined operations were officially renamed the "Tymawr and Lewis Merthyr Colliery", reflecting the integrated nature of the underground workings.
 The merged colliery formed part of the NCB's No. 3 (Rhondda) Area, No. 1 Group, alongside Lady Windsor and National collieries, with a combined workforce of 3,157 men producing 961,855 tons of coal in 1961.

 The final phase of operations continued until 21 June 1983, when the last coal was raised at the Tymawr colliery, bringing to an end 132 years of mining operations that had begun with John Calvert's original Gyfeillion Pit in 1851.
 The colliery infrastructure was demolished soon after closure, though the Hetty Pit structures were preserved due to their historical and architectural significance.